machdyne/kakao/README.md

 ```

 This will produce the Linux kernel image and rootfs archive in the `output/images` directory.

-### Installing Kakao Linux

-Copy the `Image` and `rootfs.cpio` files to the boot partition of the MicroSD card, in addition to the following files:

-  - boot.json
-  - opensbi.bin
-  - the DTB file for your board (i.e. konfekt.dtb)

-Those files can be in the `images/linux` directory of the repo for your board.

-Finally, make sure the latest gateware is installed by following the instructions in the repo for your board.

 ### Optional: Mount rootfs from the MicroSD card instead of using a ramdisk.